 Essential oils are highly concentrated natural plant extracts.
 Each has its own unique chemical composition and offers a variety of therapeutic properties, from antiviral to expectorant to antispasmodic.

-When used for therapeutic purposes, essential oils can be applied topically, inhaled, and used internally to experience a wide variety of health benefits.
-They can also be added to natural cleaning products, beauty products, candles and massage oils.
+When used for therapeutic purposes, essential oils can be applied topically, aromatically, or internally to produce a wide variety of health benefits.
+They can also be added to natural cleaning products, beauty products, candles, and massage oils.

 How Does Aromatherapy Work?